Diary of Frederick William Gadsby Annand, 1918 - Part 3

 Sent out at night parties of two platoons

-from B. C. & D. to dig posts S of Millencourt &
+from B. C. &.
+D to dig posts S of Millencourt &

 across Albert - Amiens Road.

-in Rly band on night front.
+in Rly bank on right front.

 A very wet day.